AnswerDotAI/gpu.cpp/README.md

 Join our community in the `#gpu-cpp` channel on the [AnswerDotAI Discord with this invite link](https://discord.gg/zmJVhXsC7f).
 Feel free to get in touch via X [@austinvhuang](https://twitter.com/austinvhuang) as well.

 Feedback, issues and pull requests are welcome.

+## Style and Design Guidelines

+For contributors, here are general rules of thumb regarding the design and style of the gpu.cpp library:

+Aesthetics - Maximize Leverage and Account for Various Sources of Friction:

+- In addition to performance, time-to-grok the codebase, compilation time, number of failure modes for builds are things worth optimizing for.
+- Increase the implementation surface area only when there's a clear goal behind doing so.
+This maximizes leverage per unit effort, increases optionality in how the library can be used, and keeps compile times low.

+Overloads and Templates:

+- Particularly for core implementation code, prefer value types over templates where possible.
+It's generally easy to add a more typesafe templated wrapper around a value type core implementation.
+Whereas reversing a core implementation that's templated often leads to a more significant refactor.
+- For comptime polymorphism prefer trivial function overloads over templates.
+  Besides compile time benefits, this makes it trivial to reason about which version of a function is being called.

+Avoid Encapsulation and Methods:

+- To build systems effectively, we need to construct them out of subsystems for which the behavior is known and thereby composable and predictable.
+- Prefer transparency over encapsulation.
+Don't use abstract classes as interface specifications, the library and its function signatures is the interface.
+- Use struct as a default over class unless there's a clear reason otherwise.
+- Instead of methods, pass the "owning object" object as a reference to a function.
+In general this convention can perform any operation that a method can, but with more flexibility and less coupling.
+Using mutating functions generalizes more cleanly to operations that have side effects on more than one parameter, whereas methods priveledge the the owning class, treating the single variable case as a special case and making it harder to generalize to multiple parameters.
+- Methods are usually only used for constructor/destructor/operator priveledged cases.
+- For operations requesting GPU resources and more complex initialization, use factory functions following the `create[X]` convention - createTensor, createKernel, createContext etc.
+- Use (as-trivial-as-possible) constructors for simple supporting types (mostly providing metadata for a dispatch) Shape, KernelCode, etc.

+Ownership:

+- Prefer stack allocation for ownership, use unique_ptr for ownership when the heap is needed.
+Use raw pointers only for non-owning views.
+Avoid shared_ptr unless there's a clear rationale for shared ownership.
+- Use pools as a single point of control to manage sets of resources.
+Consider incorporating a pool in Context if the resource is universal enough to the overall API.

+Separating Resource Acquisition from Hot Paths:

+- In general, resource acquisition should be done ahead of time from the hot paths of the application.
+This is to ensure that the hot paths are as fast as possible and don't have to deal with resource allocation or data movement.
+- Operations in the API should be implemented with a use in mind - typically either ahead-of-time resource preparation/acquisition, hot-paths, or non-critical testing/observability code.